DEVOID999/Data-Visulization-CA2-10403184/README.md

 # Data-Visulization-CA2-10403184
-This is solely my work and is for visualisation project.
+This is the visualization of FIFA worldcup dataset